ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-asia.md

 ## Initialization

 To setup a functional environment, you have to load the OpenStack and the OVHcloud API credentials.
-To help you we also created for you several useful scripts and templates.
+To help you, we have also created several useful scripts and templates for you.

-First, create in your environment/local machine a `utils` folder.
+First, create a `utils` folder in your environment/local machine.
 Then, download the [ovhAPI.sh](https://raw.githubusercontent.com/ovh/docs/master/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/utils/ovhAPI.sh) script into it.

 And then add execution rights to the `ovhAPI.sh` script: